 - Academic Presentations:

-- Vendors are encouraged to submit with institutional partners, but any individual or group may submit papers to the traditional academic presentation track for presentation.
+- Vendors are encouraged encouraged to submit with an institutional lead partner, but any individual or group may submit papers to the traditional academic presentation track for presentation.
 Presentations must be non-commercial, and focus specifically on the track topics.
 Presentation content will be reviewed by the conference committee as part of the regular review process.
 Presentations must contribute new knowledge to the field through the presentation of original research or applications.
 Presentations of an academic nature should be submitted through the call for papers system.

 - Vendors will be limited to one proposal where they lead the presentation.